Where Do Dust Mites Live (And How You’re Feeding Them Unknowingly)

 You’ll probably never notice the numerous dust mites that crawl over your skin.
 That’s because they are microscopic in size, and escaped normal human vision.
 Each dust mite measures 0.3 millimeters on average, which is smaller than the full-stop at the end of this sentence.

 The claims that there are millions of dust mites in your home is not an understatement.
 These tiny pests are known to grow exponentially.
 A single female dust mite can lay between 40 to 80 eggs.
 It takes an average of 30 days for the hatchling to grow into adult dust mites and they live for a further 90 days.

 Besides environmental parameters, dust mites require foods to fuel their growth.
-They snack of dead skin cells shed by humans to derive the required nutrient.
-In other words, you and your family members are an important food source for dust mites.
+They snack on dead skin cells shed by humans to derive the required nutrient.
+In other words, you and your family members are indirectly the food source for dust mites.

 Where Do Dust Mites Live